-The Native American Conservation Corps (NACC) is an innovative partnership between Northwest Youth Corps, AmeriCorps, and the US Bureau of Indian Affairs.
-The program is specifically designed to provide hands on training and experience to Native American young adults living in the Greater Portland metropolitan area who are interested in pursuing employment with conservation corps, land and water resource management agencies, and other outdoor careers.
-The NACC integrates team-based work projects, education, and on-site vocational training into an experience that prioritizes personal growth, and the development of conservation work skills.
+The Seasonal Stewardship Program (SSP) is an innovative AmeriCorps program designed to provide hands on training and experience to those interested in pursuing employment with conservation corps, land and water resource management agencies, and other outdoor careers.
+The SSP integrates team-based work projects, education, and on-site vocational training into an experience that prioritizes personal growth, and the development of conservation work skills.
 Participants will develop technical skills working on a variety of conservation projects while developing the soft skills needed to be successful in the outdoor industry.

-Applications will be reviewed considering all past work experience, outdoor recreation background, and volunteer experience relevant to this position.
+- Experience-Applications will be reviewed considering all past work experience, outdoor recreation background, and volunteer experience relevant to this position.
 Prior experience in environmental studies, outdoor recreation, resource management and familiarity using hand tools is desirable.

-All applicants must be in good physical condition and capable of working long hours on strenuous, labor intensive projects.
+- Physical Condition-All applicants must be in good physical condition and capable of working long hours on strenuous, labor intensive projects.
 Work projects often require heavy lifting, constant bending, digging, and extensive backcountry travel.
 Applicants must be able to backpack 12 miles and lift up to 50 lbs.

-Due to the possible remote nature of this program, applicants must be comfortable with extremely limited contact with the outside world.
+- Due to the possible remote nature of this program, applicants must be comfortable with extremely limited contact with the outside world.
 There may be no opportunities for internet access and mail, and cell service may be extremely limited.